Sonnet 473

 Mighty glaciers weep at their last stand

-As evil tempests eat away the shore.
+As evil tempests eat away the shores.

-Entire species fade into the night,
+Entire species fade into the night;

-The brightest stars concede to urban blight,
+As brightest stars concede to urban blight,

 Holds now the world wide within his grasp

-And clenching with a zealot tyrants’s rage
+And clenching with a zealot tyrant’s rage

 Seems set to have the earth breathe out its last.

-At dusk the skyline rages red with sin,
+At dusk the skyline rages red with sin—

 © Loubert S Suddaby.
 All Rights Reserved.